 ASUS VG245H 1080p 1ms Dual HDMI Eye Care Console Gaming Monitor with FreeSync/Adaptive Sync

 Great monitor for games.
 It’s not heavy and is easy to place on a stand.
 Because it’s light, you must be careful not to knock it down accidentally.
 The OSD menu and preset settings are easily accessible and easy to use.
 The contrast isn’t too strong, but it won’t bother you since this is a gaming monitor.

 The built-in TN panel has an excellent response time but worse viewing angles.
-With this price and solid characteristics, this is an offer that you can hardly reject.
+With this price and solid characteristics, you can hardly reject this offer.